 Students and faculty members are encouraged to discuss the student's academic strengths and weaknesses, his or her learning styles, and the faculty member's teaching methods used in the course, such as the type(s) of exams to be administered and other course requirements and/or expectations.

-"Students who require academic adjustments in the classroom due to a disability must first register with Arkansas State Disability Services.
+"Students who require academic adjustments in the classroom due to a disability must first register with A-State Access & Accommodation Services (A&AS).
 Following registration and within the first two weeks of class, please contact me to discuss appropriate academic accommodations.
 Appropriate arrangements can be made to ensure equal access to this course."

 The confidentiality protocol between A-State and the student with a disability requires absolute privacy of the student's evaluation.
 Avoid delving into the student's diagnosis and concentrate on information needed about the student's ability to function in the course.
 It is also important to remember the name of the student with a disability should not be disclosed to students or departmental personnel who are not responsible for providing academic access.